 Improving Nutrition Through A Healthy Diet

-A common misconception when dealing with malnutrition is that you just need to make them eat more to deal with it.
+A common misconception when dealing with malnutrition symptoms is that you just need to make them eat more to deal with it.
 However, without a properly balanced diet, this can cause more problems.
 Note that your loved one’s nutritional needs can vary depending on their condition.
-Thus, you should be aware of that before planning their meals.
+Thus, you should be aware of that before planning their meals and determining how to gain weight for malnutrition.

 Nevertheless, there are several ways you can encourage healthy eating in your elderly loved ones.